Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Theory/Attractor Network.md

 ## Biological Interpretations

 What makes Attractor Networks important in [[Computational Neuroscience]].
 We know that neural networks can implement any nonlinear dynamical system, so by extension this includes all attractor networks.
 One of the biggest goals of [[Computational Neuroscience]] is determining which attractors are important in the pursuit of explaining biological systems.

+[[Neural Integrator]]s are a kind of line attractor, used in oculamotyor system to maintain your gaze.
+Think about turning your head while looking at one thing.